temach/reports/FIA-Lab-4-dnssec.md

 ### How do managed keys differ from trusted keys ?
 Which RFC describes the mechanisms for managed keys?

-trusted-keys are some manually-maintained DNSSEC keys for a particular zone.
-Trusted-keys are copies of DNSKEY RRs for zones that are used to form the topmost link in the trust chain.
+trusted-keys are some manually maintained DNSSEC keys for a particular zone.
+Trusted-keys are copies of DNSKEY RRs for a zone.
+That record is used to form the topmost link in the trust chain.

-managed-keys are some automatically-maintained DNSSEC keys for a particular zone (for example the root zone).
+managed-keys are some automatically maintained DNSSEC keys for a particular zone (for example the root zone).
 If the keys are maintained automatically then in case of key rollover for the zone the keys will be updated automatically.
 The managed-keys like trusted-keys, define DNSSEC security roots.

 The RFC that describes the process for automatically updating the zone keys is RFC5011 - Automated Updates of DNS Security (DNSSEC) Trust Anchors.